 |A.M.
 Best financial strength rating: A+||BBB rating: A+||Consumer Affairs rating: 4.1|

-Quick Mutual of Omaha Medicare Supplement Insurance plans review: Mutual of Omaha offers multiple Medicare Supplement plans with primarily positive reviews, but the plans come with limited enrollment periods.
+Mutual of Omaha offers multiple Medicare Supplement plans with positive reviews, but you’ll need to pass underwriting to enroll outside of limited guaranteed issue periods.

 Founded in 1909, insurer Mutual of Omaha has administered Medicare health plans since Medicare began in 1966.
-This well-established company maintained strong financial operating results in 2020.
+This well-established company maintains strong financial operating results.

-Mutual of Omaha offers ten different plans in 47 states with a reputation for excellent service and various policies.
-Costs are comparable to or higher than those of competitors.
+Mutual of Omaha offers 10 different plans, with plans available in all 50 states.
+The insurer has a reputation for excellent service and various policies.
 The following overview can help you choose the best Mutual of Omaha Medicare Supplement Insurance plan for your needs.

 Pros and Cons of Mutual of Omaha’s Medicare Supplement Insurance Plans